 When it's done, cover the lid.
 Put the container somewhere warm (e.g. the balcony, a windowsill) for 3-4 days to kickstart the fermentation.

 After A Few Days...

-After several days, when the curd has been fermented for a while, it will now be much softer.
-When you scoop it with a spoon, parts of it may break quite easily and stick to the spoon.
+After several days, when the curd has been fermenting for a while, it will now be much softer.
+When you scoop it with a spoon, parts of the tofu piece may break quite easily and stick to the spoon.

-The texture now has also turned a bit gooey, 'latex-y', cheesy similar to that of creamy blue cheese and it's ready for the next step.
+The texture now has also turned a bit gooey, 'latex-y' or cheesy, similar to that of creamy blue cheese and it's ready for the next step.

 We can begin to make the brine.

 - Boil some water & add salt.
 Adjust the salt amount to best fit your taste.
 Then let it cool.